zed-extensions/tsgo/README.md

 This extension integrates the native, Go-based TypeScript compiler and language server into the Zed editor, delivering enhanced performance and efficiency for TypeScript development.

-With the release of **TypeScript 7.0**, this native implementation has graduated from the `@typescript/native-preview` preview package into the standard [`typescript`](https://www.npmjs.com/package/typescript) package on npm.
-This extension installs and runs that native `tsc`/language server directly.

 ## 🚀 Why the native compiler?

 TypeScript 7.0 ports the compiler from its JavaScript implementation to a native version written in Go, delivering significant performance improvements: